Kitura/Health/README.md

 ```

 In the code sample above, the health of the application is exposed through the `/health` endpoint.
 Cloud environments (e.g. Cloud Foundry, Kubernetes, etc.) can then use the status information returned from the `/health` endpoint to monitor and manage the Swift application instance.

 As an alternative to the implementation shown above for the `/health` endpoint, you can take advantage of the `Codable` protocol available in Swift 4.
-Since the `Status` struct satisfities the `Codable` protocol, a simpler implementation for the `/health` endpoint can be implemented using the new codable capabilties in Kitura 2.0 as shown below:
+Since the `Status` struct satisfies the `Codable` protocol, a simpler implementation for the `/health` endpoint can be implemented using the new codable capabilities in Kitura 2.0 as shown below:

 ```swift
 ...